-The Committee received assistance in various ways from the staff of the Minister's Secretariat including Mrs. Hiruni Vithanage, Mrs. Sajeewani Ajantha, Mrs. Dinushi, Mrs. Shamali, Mrs. Dilrukshi and staff of the Secretary's Office including Mrs. Sudarshi Wanigasinghe, Coordinating Secretary, and Mrs. Mekala for collating data, documentation and facilitating meeting arrangements.
+The Committee received assistance in various ways from the staff of the Minister's Secretariat including Mrs. Hiruni Vithanage, Mrs. Sajeewani Ajantha, Mrs. Dinushi, Mrs. Shamali, Mrs. Dilrukshi and staff of the Secretary's Office for collating data, documentation and facilitating meeting arrangements.